-A significant aspect of Dismas Ministry’s mission is to reach out to every Catholic Inmate in the United States.
-Despite their mistakes inmates deserve the same spiritual care that others receive as members of the Body of Christ.
+A significant aspect of Dismas Ministry’s mission is to reach out to every Catholic prisoner in the United States.
+Despite their mistakes, prisoners deserve the same spiritual care that others receive as members of the Body of Christ.

 What does Dismas Ministry do for Inmates?

-Until our Dismas Ministry was founded, Catholic faith and Bible resources for inmates were not as available as those of other denominations.
-That is why Dismas Ministry provides free Catholic Bible, faith and prayer resources to thousands of Catholic inmates across the United States.
+Until our Dismas Ministry was founded, Catholic faith and Bible resources for prisoners were not as available as those of other denominations.
+That is why Dismas Ministry provides free Catholic Bible, faith and prayer resources to thousands of Catholic prisoners across the United States.

 Who helps distribute these resources?

-Dismas Ministry sends the resources directly to the prison chaplains and the inmates who request them.
+Dismas Ministry sends the resources directly to the prison chaplains and the prisoners who request them.
 We also collaborate with parish and diocesan prison ministries to the extent possible.

 What do these free faith and Bible resources include?